Are you looking for the best cheap hosting company that comes under your budget?

 Is shared hosting safe?

 Shared hosting gives you a secure environment to build and grow a small website at an affordable price.
 Some shared hosting plans also give you a dedicated IP address and free SSL certificate, which grants access to your site whenever you need it and provides a secure connection.

 How can a web hosting company offer cheap hosting without compromising on quality?

 With low-cost shared hosting, server resources like RAM, CPU, and disk storage are shared with other sites hosted on the same server.
 This is how hosting companies keep the costs low without compromising on quality.

 Typically, how much does it cost to purchase a shared hosting plan?

 Hosting companies often advertise a huge discount for the initial term.
 But, normally, a shared hosting plan will cost around $100 per year.
 As your site grows, you can upgrade your hosting to higher hosting options like VPS or dedicated servers for handling more traffic.

 Do I need to have a domain and hosting from the same provider?

 Not necessarily.
 You can get a domain and hosting package from different providers.
 Some hosting providers allow you to register a domain name for free when purchasing a hosting account, making it easy to set up a blog from the ground up.

 Alternatively, you can buy a domain name from a domain registrar.
 In the long run, buying a domain name from a domain registrar will be profitable for you because the domain renewal cost will be less.

 Do I need to get a hosting addon?

 No. Hosting companies often try to upsell hosting addons when you subscribe to a hosting plan.
-You can uncheck those addons before making the payment for your shared hosting to save money.
+But if you want affordable web hosting, you can uncheck those addons before making the payment for your shared hosting to save money.
 When you’re just starting out with a new site, you won’t need those addons.
 However, you can always purchase those addons later if you find them useful.

 Does shared hosting really offer unlimited resources?

 Hosting companies often advertise to offer unmetered/unlimited bandwidth and disk space.